Phone: 202-266-4929 | Email: firstname.lastname@example.org

 Phone: 202-266-4926 | Email: email@example.com

 Sarah Grace Longsworth is a Project Associate at ECOS.
 She previously interned at ECOS and joined the staff in May 2016 as the Administrative Assistant.
-Sarah Grace supports committees related to environmental science policy, chemicals management, and E-Enterprise.
+Sarah Grace supports committees related to environmental science policy, chemicals management, sustainable materials management, and E-Enterprise.
 She also manages the website, newsletter, and registration for ECOS meetings.
 A native of Bethesda, Maryland, Sarah Grace graduated from Wake Forest University in 2016 with a B.S. in Biology and a minor in Environmental Science.

 Phone: 202-266-4922 | Email: email@example.com